 To understand why the 43-year-old Baltimore native ended up killed by a roadside bomb in Afghanistan last week, it is important to understand that quality above all.
 Because settling was never in his marrow, Coffland joined the Army as an intelligence specialist at an age when most men are working 9-to-5 and driving the kids to school.

-Coffland's biography suggests a man auditioning to become the next Indiana Jones.
-Playing professional football in Finland.
-Hunting crocodiles by night with the Pygmies of Gabon.
-Making men 20 years his junior look like slugs in Army training camp.
+Coffland's biography suggests a man auditioning to become the next Indiana Jones: Playing professional football in Finland.
+Hunting crocodiles by night with the Pygmies of Gabon, Africa.
+Making men 20 years his junior look like slugs in Army boot camp.
 Coffland lived those and dozens of other adventures.

-He did not bounce from job to job and country to country because he lacked purpose, friends and relatives said.
-He often moved to the next thing because no vocation made him feel he was doing enough for the greater good.
+He did not bounce from job to job and country to country because he lacked purpose, loved ones said.
+In fact, he often moved to the next thing because no vocation made him feel he was doing enough for the greater good.